On the Expressive Power of Inquisitive Team Logic and Inquisitive First-Order Logic: Results on and

 Let us now turn to the inquisitive team logic \inqBT.
 Without the operator $[x]$, it is no longer possible to express the finiteness/infiniteness of the model; indeed, as we mentioned in the beginning, with respect to sentences \inqBT\ is no more expressive than standard first-order logic \cite{yang2014}.
 However, if we start from the sentence $[x][y]\phi(x,y)$ that we used to express finiteness and remove the prefix $[x][y]$, we obtain an open formula $\phi(x,y)$ of \inqBT.
 We will now see that this formula allows us to give a negative answer to Open Question 1 in the introduction, concerning the expressive power of open formulas in~\inqBT.

-\begin{theorem} There is an open formula $\phi(x,y)$ of $\inqBT$ in the empty vocabulary that cannot be expressed in first-order logic over models with vocabulary $\{R\}$, where $R$ is a binary relation. \end{theorem} \begin{proof} Define $\phi(x,y)$ as in the proof of Theorem \ref{thm1}.
+\begin{theorem} There is an open formula $\phi(x,y)$ of $\inqBT$ in the empty vocabulary that cannot be expressed in first-order logic over models with vocabulary $\{R\}$, where $R$ is a binary relation. \end{theorem} \begin{proof} Define $\phi(x,y)$ as in \ref{phi} above.
 We know from the proof of Theorem \ref{thm1} that, for any model $\M=(D,I)$, if $X_D$ is the maximal team over $D$ defined on the variables $x$ and $y$, we have